By Tim Lambert

 About 1180 for the first time since the Romans rich people began to have panes of glass in the windows.

 Medieval furniture was very basic.
 Even in a rich household chairs were rare.
-Often only the lord sat on one so he was the 'chairman'.
 Most people sat on stools or benches.
 Rich people also had tables and large chests, which doubled up as beds.
 Rich peoples homes were hung with wool tapestries or painted linen.
 They were not just for decoration.
 They also helped keep out drafts.
 In the Middle Ages furniture (for the rich) was usually made of oak.

 16th Century Furniture